 8.Primary care interprofessional educational research

-9.Research on education of primary care patients?
+9.Research on patient education in primary care

 10.Finding out what is already known: how to develop a literature review

 11.Choosing your topic and defining your research question